MBA-997/Cloud-Script/Mongo Script.md

 ### 11. Modify the security group to allow a new rule

-Type: Custom TCP
+Type: Custom TCP \n
-Protocol: TCP
+Protocol: TCP \n
-Port Range: 27017
+Port Range: 27017 \n
 Source: 0.0.0.0/0

 Save the rules.